PrismaticBee/S3Deploy/README.md

-This is a deployment document for S3 index.html is the homepage document, and it's expandable easily
+This is a deployment document for S3 test